asntech/intervene/docs/modules.rst

 =================
 Intervene provides three types of plots to visualize intersections of genomic regions and list sets.
 These are pairwise heatmap of N genomic region sets, classic Venn diagrams of genomic regions and list sets of up to 6-way and UpSet plots.

+.. note:: By default the intersection genomic regions is computed using default parameters of `BedTools`.
+Intervene version > v0.6.0 now allows users to provide all the arguments available in BedTools' commands  by using **--bedtools-options**.

 Venn diagram module
 ===================